Skip to main content

 3. TACACS+ over TLS

-TACACS+ over TLS takes the protocol defined in TACACS+ Protocol
+TACACS+ over TLS takes the protocol defined in [RFC8907], removes the

-[RFC8907], removes the option for MD5 obfuscation, and specifies the
+option for MD5 obfuscation, and specifies that TLS 1.3 be used for

-known default server port.
-The next sections provide further details
+known default host port number is used.
+The next sections provide

 TLS is introduced into TACACS+ to fulfill the following requirements:

-1. Confidentiality and Integrity: The MD5 Obfuscation specified in
+1. Confidentiality and Integrity: The MD5 algorithm underlying the

-the original protocol definition has been shown to be insecure
+obfuscation mechanism specified in [RFC8907] has been shown to be

-compliant deployment.
-Securing TACACS+ protocol with TLS is
+Securing TACACS+ protocol with TLS is intended to provide

 2. Peer authentication: The authentication capabilities of TLS